top of page

 The hard rubber case has a beautiful matching covers front and back with double latches.

-A very nice clear Confederate Artillery Officer Image.
+A very nice clear Federal Artillery Officer Image.

 IMG_2825 - Copy.jpg